emilianavt/VSeeFaceManual/README.md

 #### <a name="upload"></a>I uploaded my model to VSeeFace and deleted the file, now it's gone?

-There is no online service that the model gets uploaded to, so in fact no upload takes place at all.
-When you add a model to the avatar selection, VSeeFace simply stores the location of the file on your PC in a text file, so if you move the model file, rename it or delete it, it disappears from the avatar selection because VSeeFace can no longer find a file at that spot.
+There is no online service that the model gets uploaded to, so in fact no upload takes place at all and, in fact, calling uploading is not accurate.
+When you add a model to the avatar selection, VSeeFace simply stores the location of the file on your PC in a text file.
+If you move the model file, rename it or delete it, it disappears from the avatar selection because VSeeFace can no longer find a file at that specific place.
 Please take care and backup your precious model files.

 #### I get an error when starting the tracking with DroidCam (or some other camera)?